Qumulo/docs/hardware/supermicro-a-plus-asg-1014s-acr12n4h/networking-cluster.md

 ## Recommended Configuration
-The {{site.sm1014s}} platform uses a _unified networking configuration_ in which the same NICs handle back-end and front-end traffic.
-You can connect the NICs to the same switch or to different switches.
-However, for greater reliability, we recommend connecting both 25 Gbps or 100 Gbps ports on every node to each switch.
+{{site.unifyNetDefine}} However, for greater reliability, we recommend connecting both 25 Gbps or 100 Gbps ports on every node to each switch.

 We recommend the following configuration for your node.